 If you are learning Italian, not only will you have to study the Italian grammar, but you will also need to learn Italian hand gestures with their meanings.
 Why?
 Because they are an important part of the Italian culture and discovering their meanings will help you understand Italians!

 Actually, Italians are famous in the world not only for their cuisine and culture, but also for their hand gestures.
 They usually gesticulate to pepper their conversations and very often a gesture can modify their sentences.

 If you are interested in learning Italian and you would also like to know more about the Italian culture, you can start by watching some of the best TV series to learn Italian.
 This will help you to improve your listening and pronunciation.
 In addition, you will also learn new Italian words, phrases and some Italian slang expressions.

 Have a look at our list of the best TV series to learn Italian.
 If you have never studied Italian before, we recommend that you watch them with English subtitles.
 Then, little by little, you can start using Italian subtitles.
 This will be very helpful, since in this way you can read and listen to Italian at the same time.

-On the 24th, the Christmas Eve (la vigilia di natale) starts with the traditional cenone, literally “the big dinner”.
-The Italian cenone has its rules, Continue reading
+On the 24th, the Christmas Eve (la vigilia di natale) starts with the traditional cenone.
+This word literally means “the big dinner”.
+The Italian cenone has its rules.
+Continue reading

 As you may know, Easter is a festivity celebrating the resurrection of Jesus Christ from the dead.
 Holy Week (la Settimana Santa) starts with Palm Sunday, and on this day Italian people usually bring consecrated palm or olive branches into their homes, as a symbol of peace.
 Then, throughout the week, Continue reading